JAEGER RESOURCES : ANNOUNCES PETROGRAPHIC STUDY AT ITS TAYLOR BROOK ZINC – LEAD – SILVER – COPPER PROPERTY IN NEW BRUNSWICK | MarketScreener

 JAEGER RESOURCES CORP.
 ANNOUNCES PETROGRAPHIC STUDY AT ITS TAYLOR BROOK ZINC - LEAD - SILVER - COPPER PROPERTY IN NEW BRUNSWICK

-Jaeger Resources Corp. - July 19, 2021 (TSX - V: JAEG) is pleased to announce preliminary results and interpretations of a petrographic study on selected outcrop samples of a mafic unit from the Taylor Brook Property in New Brunswick.
+Jaeger Resources Corp. - July 26, 2021 (TSX - V: JAEG) is pleased to announce preliminary results and interpretations of a petrographic study on selected samples of drill core from the Taylor Brook Property in New Brunswick.
 This is in conjunction with the lithogeochemical - geometallurgical study as reported in the September 15, 2020 news release.

-Significant ilmenite was identified in the meta intrusive unit (diabase - gabbro).
-Compositionally, this unit contains altered plagioclase, actinolite, epidote, chlorite and accessory quartz.
-This unit can be mapped in the field based on the high magnetics derived from the magnetometer geophysical survey (see magnetic map on website www.jaegerresources.com/projects/#taylor-7 ).
+Historic drill logs were reviewed for the purpose of identifying an iron formation unit that could be used to compare with known iron formations within the Bathurst Mining Camp which are associated with various deposits.
+Two drill holes were selected from the 1996 drilling program.
+The drill core is stored at the New Brunswick Madran core storage facility and is easily accessible.

+Interpreted exhalite sections have been identified which form part of the mineralized sections and have been reported previously associated with the Taylor Brook deposit (see February 26, 2020 news release).

 The samples were analyzed at the ActLabs laboratory in Ancaster, Ontario.
 The major oxides were analyzed using the WRA+ICP 4Litho package which employs a lithium metaborate / tetraborate fusion.
 The resulting molten bead is rapidly digested in a weak nitric acid solution.
 Analysis is by ICP-OES and ICP-MS.

-TiO2 (Ti) can be used to map the mafic intrusive and dykes which generally contain > 2% TiO2.
-The Ti is due to the presence of ilmenite which alters to sphene with trace rutile.
-Ilmenite is replaced by pyrite in trace amounts with rare chalcopyrite.
-Modal estimates of ilmenite range from 5 to 8 percent.
-Where there is a weak magnetic response and intense alteration and deformation, then Ti together with Co, Cr, V and Sr can be used to distinguish this unit.
-Magnetite has also been reported in this unit.

-There are elevated scandium concentrations (30 to 40 ppm as identified to date from limited sampling) in this unit.
-The scandium probably occurs in the ilmenite but may also be present in the amphibole.
-It is also imperative that the proper analytical method and digestion be conducted to determine the trace element content of resistates such as ilmenite and magnetite.
-Similar scandium concentrations also occur in the mafic unit associated with the Stratmat deposit.
+Barium concentrations in the IF are low (2000 ppm) in the exhalite - mineralized sections.
+The Fe / Mn ratio is elevated in the IF relative to the surrounding lithologies.

-Additional sampling of outcrops on the property for further exploration of scandium lithogeochemistry is ongoing.
+Additional sampling of drill core and outcrops over the property for further lithogeochemical and geometallurgical work (including petrographic) is ongoing.

 The thin section preparation was carried out by Vancouver Petrographics (Fort Langley, BC) and the petrographic report was prepared by Dr. Craig Leitch, (Saltspring Island, BC).